nawazyarkhan/myportfolio/docs/projects.md

-# Here are some of the projects done as part of post grad course at University of Birmingham & mentorship program (DSAAMP) at condanics:
+# Here are some of the projects done at UOB Data analytics bootcamp & DSAAMP course at condanics:

 ### Personal portfolio using mkdocs
 > Description: